frizatch/2DGeology_in_QGIS/README.md

 ## *Post-Webinar Notes*

 Screen shots in this tutorial were done with QGIS 3.14 on a mac.
-The live webinar (YouTube vid linked at http://qgis.us/qgis-na-2020.html) was done with QGIS 3.14 on a PC.
+The [live webinar](https://www.youtube.com/watch?v=bYIgS2Lu1UA&feature=youtu.be)(YouTube video also linked at http://qgis.us/qgis-na-2020.html) was done with QGIS 3.14 on a PC.

 A question was asked about how to bring in information if you DO have bore-hole, seismology and other underground data.
 The plugin [Midvatten](https://github.com/jkall/qgis-midvatten-plugin/wiki) was recommended and it looks to be the perfect thing!